BayonetArch/readable_time/README.md

 # readable_time #

-A lightweight and non crate dependent rust library for date and time.
+A lightweight and non crate dependent rust library for date and time.<br>
-This library is for simple use cases and doesnot provide advanced time functionality.
+This library is for simple use cases and doesnot provide advanced time functionality.<br>
-I created it cause 'chrono' was too heavy for my use case.
+I created it cause <u>chrono'</u> was too heavy for my use case.

 ## Quick Start ##

-**Add from <u>crates.io</u>**:
+**Add from crates.io**:

 ```bash
 cargo add readable_time